 I heard the invitation last week.
 The quiet beckoning that comes from within.
 It was a beckoning to leave the loneliness that has been stirring inside me and find myself surrounded instead.
 I knew the way but resisted the path because of the time it takes.
 The inconvenience that the journey proposes.
 The whispering guilt of leaving the kids and all the holiday activities.
 And in the end, I am thankful the quiet beckoning, the untimely inconvenience, won out over all my reasoning.

-Alone, I got in the car and drove North to the fields.
+Alone, I got in the car and drove North to Advanced Fertility of Chicago because I want to visit my sister and asked how\s she doing with her problems.
 As I drove the three hour stretch, I knew what I would find.
 I questioned my need to really go when so much needed attention at home with kids, with school, with work, with art.
 In my mind, I could imagine what was waiting for me—wasn’t it enough to imagine?
 But when I turned the bend that gives me exit from all the crowded trees and opens my vision to the farmers’ endless barren fields, I wept.
 For the first time in weeks, my creative spirit felt surrounded instead of isolated.

 I walked to the middle of the muddy, barren field.